Egmont National Park: Name change

 The Taranaki Maunga Collective Redress Act 2025 was passed in February 2025, as a settlement of claims relating to breaches of the Treaty of Waitangi.
 The Act renames Egmont National Park to Te Papa-Kura-o-Taranaki, which means "the highly regarded and treasured lands of Taranaki".
-The settlement also made the national park and its contents, including Taranaki Maunga (previously Mount Egmont), a vested legal person.
+The settlement also made the national park and its contents, including Mount Taranaki (previously Mount Egmont), a vested legal person.
 This effectively means that the park owns itself.
 Te Tōpuni Kōkōrangi, a collective of both iwi and Crown representatives, will manage the park and develop plans which will be approved by the Conservation Minister.
 In April 2025, the New Zealand Geographic Board officially renamed Egmont National Park to Te Papa-Kura-o-Taranaki, along with changing 20 other Taranaki place names.

 Geography

 Egmont National Park is located in the West of the North Island of New Zealand.
 It is distinctive from other national parks in New Zealand as it is surrounded by well developed agricultural land.
-The park encompasses a 9.9km radius from the summit of Mt Taranaki as well as the Pouakai and the coastal Kaitake Ranges.
+The park encompasses a 9.9 km radius from the summit of Mt Taranaki as well as the Pouakai and the coastal Kaitake Ranges.
 The size of the park is approximately 33,000 hectares.
 New Plymouth, Hawera, and Stratford are within 30 kilometers from the national park boundary.